Veadro/launch/README.md

 bun test
 ```

+These tests also run automatically on GitHub Actions for each push and pull request.

 Existing Java modules still contain JUnit tests under `LaunchGame/test` which
 can be run with your preferred Java IDE or with Ant/NetBeans.
 ## MCP Service